nmandery/batyr/MANUAL.md

     source = testdata/shapes/Africa.shp

     # the name of the layer in the datasource
-    # This corresponds with the "layer" paramaeter of the ogrinfo program
+    # This corresponds with the "layer" parameter of the ogrinfo program
     #
     # Mandatory
     source_layer = Africa